Exporting Your Products and Services

 - Firms that export are up to 40% more profitable than those that don’t.

-- Over 70% of the world’s purchasing power is outside of the US.
+- More than 70% of the world’s purchasing power is outside of the US.

-- Approximately 1/3rd of the increase in the nation’s GDP comes from exports.
+- Approximately one third of the increase in the nation’s GDP comes from exports.

 Sources: Kiplinger Newsletter, WSJ, State of the Union 2010, 2011